 When your vision is compromised, you have much less time to respond to hazards that arise.
 As a result, traveling at the posted speed limit can be incredibly unsafe in fog.

 Sadly, even if you follow all recommended precautions for avoiding an accident, it takes just one reckless driver to cause a wreck.
-If you sustained injuries in a collision that was not your fault, contact The Ross Downs Law Firm today.
+If you sustained injuries in a collision that was not your fault, contact The Downs Law Firm today.